luigifreda/pyslam/pyslam/scene_from_views/README.md

 # Scene From Views

-This directory contains the implementation of the `scene_from_views` factory, which provides a **unified interface for 3D scene reconstruction from multiple views**.
+This directory contains the implementation of the `scene_from_views` factory, which provides a **unified interface for end-to-end 3D scene reconstruction from multiple views**.
 The factory follows a modular architecture that allows easy integration of different reconstruction models while maintaining a consistent API.

 <!-- TOC -->